 The performance goals for these awards are independent of each other and are equally weighted.
 Vesting of awards also is contingent on maintaining investment grade secured and unsecured credit ratings.
-The following table summarizes the performance measures for the 2019 LTIP performance unit awards.
+The performance measures for the 2021 LTIP awards included (1) a combined financial metric comprised of ROAE and average EPS growth, contributing 50 percent of the payout, and (2) TSR relative to our peer group, also contributing 50 percent of the payout.